eashevchenko/singularis/README.md

   Also project have controllers and tools modules

-Project using art resources from [OpenGameArt](http://opengameart.org)
+Project using art and music resources from [OpenGameArt](http://opengameart.org)
  * Hero textures - thanks to [Nash](http://opengameart.org/users/nash) - awesome!